 Where are LiDAR data available in Virginia?

 There is now complete LIDAR data coverage for the entire Commonwealth.
-Data are available for download through the U.S. Geological Survey and the Virginia Geographic Information Network (VGIN).
+Approximately 30 different LIDAR datasets, collected from 2010 to 2020, are available for download through the U.S. Geological Survey and the Virginia Geographic Information Network (VGIN).
 Please keep in mind that LiDAR data sets contain millions to billions of points and can be several gigabytes in size.
 LiDAR data are often found in LAS or LAZ file format, an industry-standard binary format used for storing 3-D point cloud data.
 A user must have some type of Geographic Information System (GIS) software to work with files.
 The first step is often transforming the LAS file into a different format.
 At Geology and Mineral Resources, we use ESRI ArcGIS products to convert the LiDAR point cloud into the raster images you see above, but there are several freeware programs that can be used to view and convert LIDAR data.Where can I find LiDAR data?

 Landslides are defined as gravitational movements of earth materials (rock, soil, etc.) down a slope.
 They are considered a geologic hazard because they can cause considerable damage to infrastructure (roads, buildings, utilities, etc.) and pose a hazard to public safety.
 There are many different types of landslides.
 Each is categorized by the type of material that moved downslope (rock, earth, etc) and the mechanism of the movement (fall, slide, flow).
 All of these types of landslides, when present and of sufficient size, are clearly visable on LiDAR DEMs.Debris Flows